 From Paper to Practice: Implementing Civil Service Reform in Africa

 Effective bureaucracies are crucial for development, and many countries in Africa (and beyond) have spent the past three decades attempting to implement large-scale, systemic, performance-oriented civil service reforms.
-While these reform efforts are widely perceived as donor-driven, acontextual failures, there has been little systematic study of (a) what reforms countries have actually tried to implement, (b) the extent to which these reforms have been implemented and affected day-to-day work practices, or (c) what explains the success and failure of reforms.
+These reform efforts are widely perceived to have had disappointing outcomes in general, but there has been little systematic study of what reforms countries have actually tried to implement or the extent to which these reforms have been implemented and affected day-to-day work practices.

 This project is currently in progress.
-The first working paper from this project, on patterns of performance management reforms in Ghana and Zambia, is available here (co-authored with Liah Yecalo-Tecle).
+The first working paper linked to this project, on patterns of performance management reforms in Ghana and Zambia, is available here (co-authored with Liah Yecalo-Tecle).